Croatian–Hungarian Settlement: Description

-An agreement was reached between the Parliament of Hungary on the one hand and the Parliament of Croatia on the other hand, with regard to composing by a joint enactment the constitutional questions at issue between them.
-After the settlement was confirmed, enforced and sanctioned by His Imperial and Apostolic Royal Majesty, it was thereby incorporated as a joint fundamental law of Hungary and of Croatia, Slavonia and Dalmatia.
+An agreement was reached between the Diet of Hungary on the one hand and the Diet of Croatia on the other hand, with regard to resolving by a joint enactment the constitutional questions at issue between them.
+After the settlement was confirmed, enforced and sanctioned by His Imperial and Royal Apostolic Majesty, i.e. the Emperor of Austria/King of Hungary, it was thereby incorporated as a joint fundamental law of Hungary and of Croatia, Slavonia and Dalmatia.

-With this compromise the Croatian Parliament elected twenty-nine (forty after reincorporation of Croatian Military Frontier and Slavonian Military Frontier in 1881) deputies to the House of Representatives and two members (three after 1881) to the House of Magnates of the Diet of Hungary, which controlled the military, the financial system, legislation and administration, Sea Law, Commercial Law, the law of Bills of Exchange and Mining Law, and generally matters of commerce, customs, telegraphs, Post Office, railways, harbors, shipping, and those roads and rivers which jointly concern Hungary and Croatia-Slavonia.
+With this compromise the Croatian parliament elected 29 deputies (40 after reincorporation of Croatian Military Frontier and Slavonian Military Frontier in 1881) to the House of Representatives and two members (three after 1881) to the House of Magnates of the Diet of Hungary, which controlled the military, the financial system, legislation and administration, sea law, commercial law, the law of bills of exchange and mining law, and generally matters of commerce, customs, telegraphs, the post office, railways, harbors, shipping, and those roads and rivers which jointly concerned Hungary and Croatia-Slavonia.